Koh-i-noor Polycolor Colored Pencils

 Cost – 3/5

 Depending on packaging and quantity, these will be in the mid to premium-priced range.
 This is a good price for an intermediate-level pencil with decent performance.
 The only main concern is that it might be difficult to get the full life out of some of some of the pencils due to how fragile they are, which would obviously mean looking into replacements sooner than anticipated.
+Also, if you are able to snag a set with the tin case, it helps to justify the price even more (compared to the much cheaper-looking cardboard box).

 Overall Ranking – 3/5